fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 const peer = new FluencePeer();
 ```

 The constructor simply creates a new object and does not initialize any workflow.
 The `start` function starts the Aqua VM, initializes the default call service handlers and \(optionally\) connect to the Fluence network.
-The function takes an optional object specifying additonal peer configuration.
+The function takes an optional object specifying additional peer configuration.
 On option you will be using a lot is `connectTo`.
 It tells the peer to connect to a relay.
 For example:

 ```typescript
 await peer.star({